 Stress is a normal reaction that people feel as they encounter changes and difficulties in life.
 And anxiety can be a reaction to the stress.

-Approaches to Manage Stress and Anxiety
+Approaches to Manage Both

 Physical activity decreases tension, elevates and stabilizes mood, and improves sleep.
 Aim for 30-minutes of physical activity such as walking, at least five days per week.
 But moving around even 10 minutes at a time can help alleviate stress.